How The Opioid Epidemic Affects The Jewish Community

 Little attention has been paid to how the U.S. opioid and overdose crisis has affected Jewish communities, in part due to a lack of awareness and stigma.
 Jewish advocacy organizations and Jewish treatment centers are working to fill that gap and offer treatment options for Jews with addiction.

-Contrary to the beliefs of some, the Jewish community is not immune to or excluded from the United States opioid crisis, which is linked to thousands of drug overdose deaths each year.
+Contrary to the beliefs of some, the Jewish community is not immune to or excluded from the United States overdose crisis, which has claimed over 100,000 American lives annually in recent years.

 Millions of Americans in the U.S. live with opioid use disorder — including many Jewish Americans.